Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietnamPlusVietnamPlus04/12/2024

-Origin of palm sugar making
+The origins of palm sugar making

 ttxvn_duong thot not2.jpg

-Palm sugar is known in the market for its fragrant palm sugar used to cook sweet soups or prepare dishes.
-The refreshing taste makes the dish delicious and also has a cooling effect, curing sore throats.
-The technology of making palm sugar is also very elaborate and depending on the skill of the worker, the quality of the sugar can be different.
+Palm trees are known in the market for their fragrant and refreshing palm sugar, used in making desserts or preparing various dishes.
+Its refreshing taste enhances the flavor of food and also has cooling properties, helping to soothe sore throats.
+The process of making palm sugar is quite elaborate, and the quality of the sugar can vary depending on the skill of the craftsman.

-The sugar is put into a pot and melted to remove impurities from the previous processing.
-The temperature of the sugar should not exceed 80 degrees Celsius because if the temperature is too high, the sugar will caramelize and turn dark yellow, reducing the quality of the sugar.
+The sugar is poured into a pot and melted to remove impurities from the previous processing.
+The sugar temperature must not exceed 80 degrees Celsius because if the temperature is too high, the sugar will caramelize and turn dark yellow, reducing its quality.

 ttxvn_duong thot not1.jpg

-Before the palm sugar making craft of the Khmer people was recognized as a National Intangible Cultural Heritage, An Giang had 7 recognized heritages including the Via Ba Chua Xu Festival of Sam Mountain; Bay Nui Bull Racing Festival; Knowledge and techniques of writing on palm leaves of the Khmer ethnic group; Ky Yen Festival at Thoai Ngoc Hau communal house, Thoai Son district; Life cycle rituals of the Cham Islam people in Tan Chau town and An Phu district; Brocade weaving craft of the Cham people in Chau Phong commune, Tan Chau town; Di Ke stage performance art of the Khmer people in O Lam commune, Tri Ton district.
+Before the Khmer palm sugar making craft was recognized as a National Intangible Cultural Heritage, An Giang province had 7 recognized heritages, including the Via Ba Chua Xu Nui Sam Festival; the Bay Nui Bull Racing Festival; the knowledge and techniques of writing on palm leaves of the Khmer ethnic group; the Ky Yen Festival at Thoai Ngoc Hau communal house, Thoai Son district; the life cycle rituals of the Cham Muslims in Tan Chau town and An Phu district; the brocade weaving craft of the Cham people in Chau Phong commune, Tan Chau town; and the Di Ke theatrical performance art of the Khmer people in O Lam commune, Tri Ton district.

 Finding a new direction for palm sugar

-According to Mr. Truong Ba Trang, Deputy Director of the Department of Culture, Sports and Tourism of An Giang province, the palmyra palm tree not only brings economic value to the people, it also contains national cultural values, especially the culture of the Khmer people, contributing to the preservation and promotion of local traditional crafts.
+According to Mr. Truong Ba Trang, Deputy Director of the Department of Culture, Sports and Tourism of An Giang province, the palm tree not only brings economic value to the people, but also contains national cultural values, especially the culture of the Khmer people, contributing to the preservation and promotion of local traditional crafts.

 ttxvn_duong thot not4.jpg